Griffon26/travis-automerge/README.md

 Personal access tokens page

 You can set access controls for this token in the next page.
-In our case, we only need to allow public repository access.
+In our case, we only need to allow public repository (public_repo) access.

 Token access controls